Ludwig-Wilhelm Tepper de Ferguson: Early years

 In 1763, Piotr Fergusson Tepper married Maria-Philippina Valentin d'Hauterive (c.
-1736–1792), daughter of a French emigrant who left France after the revocation of the Edict of Nantes in 1685.
+1736–1792), daughter of a French emigrant who left Languedoc, in southern France, after the revocation of the Edict of Nantes in 1685.
 The 1770s–1780s were the time of their prosperity.
 The Tepper bank had partners in Holland, Italy, and Russia and undertook large-scale international financial operations.
 Among their clients were Russian aristocrats and the Polish King Stanisław August Poniatowski, whose army they financed.
 The splendid Tepper Palace in Warsaw was depicted in 1770 by Bernardo Bellotto.

 In 1777, Piotr Fergusson-Tepper became Treasurer and Agent of the Maltese Order.
 In 1787, the Teppers entertained King Stanislaw-August Poniatowski in their county estate Falenty.
 Recent research has revealed the participation of the Teppers in Scottish politics of the time: after the death of Princess Charlotte (1753–1789), the illegitimate daughter of Charles Edward Stuart (1720–1788), the last Scottish Pretender for the English throne), the Teppers acted as guardians for her children.
 In the 1790s, the Teppers were granted the rank of Polish Nobility.

 Along with his brothers and sisters, Ludwig-Wilhelm spent his early years in the splendour of his parents' palaces.
 He was an infant prodigy, and started to play the clavecin at the age of six; at ten he composed music and gave public concerts.

 His father, however, intended him for law and diplomacy, and in 1781 sent him (together with two of his brothers) to study at the Military Academy of Duke Carl-Eugen in Stuttgart, where he resented the poor quality of music instruction.

 From 1783 to 1789, he studied law, history and many other subjects at the University of Strasbourg where in May 1789 he presented his dissertation "Poloniam imperio Romano Germanico nunquam subjectam".